sguox002/leetcode/leetcode-all.md

 ->>

 ## trie

+<<-1032	Stream of Characters    		48.4%	Hard
+given a dictionary, and check if the last several character is in the dictionary
+trie: add the dictionary words (reversed) into trie, and then check the reversed stream strings.
+->>

 <<-1178	Number of Valid Words for Each Puzzle    		38.4%	Hard
 given a list of puzzle strings and a list of words. return number of valid words for each puzzle.